TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 26/Job 26.4.md

 ---

-To whom hast thou uttered words?
-And whose spirit came forth from thee?
+To whom have you uttered words?
+Whose spirit came forth from you?